avro-kotlin/avro4k/README.md

 By default:
 - nullable fields are optional and `default: null` is automatically added to the field ([check this section](#disable-implicit-default-null-for-nullable-fields) to opt out from this default behavior).
-- nullable fields are optional and `default: null` is automatically added to the field ([check this section](#disable-implicit-default-null-for-nullable-fields) to opt out from this default behavior).

 ### @AvroDefault